Generalized Pitman-Stanley polytope: vertices and faces: Enumeration of number of vertices

 \begin{proof} This characterization of standard vertex plane partitions follows from Definition~\ref{def:vertex plane partitions general} and the fact that the entries in such plane partitions are distinct. \end{proof}

-In the case of $\aaa \in \{0,1\}^n$ and $\bb={\bf 0}$, the number $p_{\aaa,{\bf 0}, |\lambda|}$ counts {\em standard tableaux of shifted skew shape}.
-Given the shape $\lambda(\aaa)$, let $\defn{\nu/\rho}$ be the shifted skew shape with the same column lengths from right to left as $\lambda$, that is, the {\em conjugates} $\lambda'$ and $(\nu/\rho)'$ are equal (see Figure~\ref{fig:ex_shifted}).
-Let \defn{$\SYT(\nu/\rho)$} denote the number of {\em standard tableaux} of shifted skew shape $\nu/\rho$.
-This number of tableaux can be computed via a {\em Pfaffian} \cite{Ste} or the {\em Naruse hook formulas} (see \cite{MPP2,NO}).
+As we show next, in the case of $\aaa \in \{0,1\}^n$ and $\bb={\bf 0}$, the number $p_{\aaa,{\bf 0}, |\lambda|}$ counts standard tableaux of shifted shape (see Section~\ref{sec:shifted SYT}).
+Given the shape $\lambda(\aaa)$, let \defn{$\nu$} be the shifted shape with parts given by the columns of $\lambda$, i.e. $\nu$ is the {\em conjugate} $\lambda'$ viewed as a shifted shape (see Figure~\ref{fig:ex_shifted}).
+Recall that $\SYT(\nu)$ denotes the number of standard tableaux of shifted shape $\nu=\lambda'$.
+This number of tableaux can be computed via the shifted hook-length formula (see Theorem~\ref{thm: hlf shifted shapes}).

 \leadingtermvertices